Sarthakm20/review_system/README.md

-This project is a movie content management system for IMDb, allowing the content team to upload movie-related data using a CSV file and providing APIs to fetch and manage the data.
+This project is a movie content management system allowing the content team to upload movie-related data using a CSV file and providing APIs to fetch and manage the data.

 **Tech Stack**